MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

     {
         body
         {
+            // Generate an EPR pair
             EPR (here, there);
+            // Apply a controlled NOT between our message qubit and
+            // the local qubit of our EPR pair
             CNOT (msg, here);
-            H (msg);
+            // Apply a Hadamard gate to the message qubit H (msg);

+            // Measure the local qubit of the EPR pair.
+The (classical)
-            let m_here = M (here);
+            // result of this measurement is sent to the remote party. let m_here = M (here);
-            if (m_here == One) {
+            // If the measurement outcome is 1... if (m_here == One) {
-                X (there);
+                // ... do an X gate on the remote qubit of the EPR pair X (there);
             }
+            // Measure the message qubit.
+The (classical) result is
+            // sent to the remote party.
             let m_msg = M (msg);
+            // If the measurement is 1...
             if (m_msg == One) {
-                Z (there);
+                // ... do a Z gate on the remote qubit Z (there);
             }
         }